Was-krabbelt-da/waskrabbeltda/README.md

 <!-- LICENSE -->
 ## License
+This repository is distributed under the MIT License with one exception: The subdirectory `fastapi` is distributed under the GPL3 License.

-Distributed under the MIT License.
-See `LICENSE` for more information.
+See the respective `LICENSE.txt` files for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact